alastair/echoprint-albumidentify/README.md

  * install ffmpeg
  * compile http://github.com/alastair/enmfp-boost-python and dump in here
- * put your echonest api key in echonestconfig.py
+ * put your echonest api key in echonestconf.py

 To run:
     ./identify <directory>

-The included pyechonest code is from http://pyechonest.googlecode.com/svn/branches/beta_pyechonest/